danielpassy/Translang-Deck/README.md

 Backend for the Translang Deck project.<br>
 https://www.translang.live/ <br>
 Written in Django, it allows user to utilize [AnkiTron](https://github.com/danielpassy/Anki-CardOTron) to automate the creation of Anki Deck to study Hebrew.
+Anki is a software to aid study, largely used by language learners and Medicine students - it helps memorizing a lot of information

+## About it
+Translang Deck is built using React + Django + Nginx + Gunicorn and a custom library, in this repo we have the Django Part.<br>
+There's only two API end points, input file/words and apply corrections, resulting in an Anki Deck.<br>
+The general workflow of the application is described by the "Flowchart.png" file in the main directory.<br>
+Besides all that functionalities, Cron Jobs assure that every decks and corrections tables are cleaned once per day, the script is found on the folder "cron scripts"<br>

 ## Installation